 - Do check out our tutorial on how to create an AutoHotKey script to learn more about it.

 You will be able to toggle it from the system tray easily and make sure to start it when Windows boots up.
-So if you are using with some other software which uses F1 in their hotkeys, you can still do it.
+So if you are using some other software that uses F1 in their hotkeys, you can still do it.

 Solution 3: Rename Helppane.exe